zkat/protoduck/README.md

 * Optional default method implementations
 * Fresh JavaScript Feel™ -- methods work just like native methods when called
 * Methods can dispatch on arguments, not just `this` ([multimethods](https://npm.im/genfun))
+* Type constraints

 ### Guide

 #### Introduction

-JavaScript comes with its own method definition mechanism: You simply add regular `function`s as properties to regular objects, and when you do `obj.method()`, it calls the right code!
+Like most Object-oriented languages, JavaScript comes with its own way of defining methods: You simply add regular `function`s as properties to regular objects, and when you do `obj.method()`, it calls the right code!
 ES6/ES2015 further extended this by adding a `class` syntax that allowed this same system to work with more familiar syntax sugar: `class Foo { method() { ... } }`.

-`protoduck` is a similar *language extension*: it adds something called "protocols" to JavaScript.

-The purpose of protocols is to have a more explicit definitions of what methods "go together".
-That is, if you have a type of task, you can group every method that things definitely need to have under a protocol, and then write your code using the methods defined there.
-The assumption is that anything that defines that group of methods will work with the rest of your code.
+The point of "protocols" is to have a more explicit definitions of what methods "go together".
+That is, a protocol is a description of a type of object your code interacts with.
+If someone passes an object into your library, and it fits your defined protocol, the assumption is that the object will work just as well.

-And then you can export the protocol itself, and tell your users "if you implement this protocol for your own objects, they'll work with my code."

-Duck typing is a common term for this: If it walks like a duck, and it talks like a duck, then it may as well be a duck, as far as any of our code is concerned.
+Duck typing is a common term for this sort of thing: If it walks like a duck, and it talks like a duck, then it may as well be a duck, as far as any of our code is concerned.

 Many other languages have similar or identical concepts under different names:
 Java's interfaces, Haskell's typeclasses, Rust's traits.
 Elixir and Clojure both call them "protocols" as well.

-It's a really handy abstraction!
+One big advantage to using these protocols is that they let users define their own versions of some abstraction, without requiring the type to inherit from another -- protocols are independent of inheritance, even though they're able to work together with it.
+If you've ever found yourself in some sort of inheritance mess, this is exactly the sort of thing you use to escape it.

 #### Defining Protocols